pvtom/rscp2mqtt/README.md

 rscp2mqtt subscribes the root topic "e3dc/set/#" and responds to incoming requests that are passed to the S10 home power station.

-Start battery charging manually (payload is the energy [Wh] to charge, 100 to 4500, in steps of 100)
+Start battery charging manually (payload is the energy [Wh] to charge, in steps of 100)
 ```
 mosquitto_pub -h localhost -p 1883 -t "e3dc/set/manual_charge" -m 1000
 ```